 The First Step: Get Specifics From Your Lender

 The first thing you will need to do is get specifics from your lender about loan terms.
-Ask about interest rates, car loan repayment periods, and the principal amount.
+Ask about the interest rates on your car loan, car loan repayment periods, and the principal amount.
 They may ask for you to apply for pre-approval before providing this information.
 The convenient thing about pre-approval for a loan is that you don’t have to go through a hard credit inquiry (one that will impact your credit scores).
-Most car loans have a fixed interest rate, meaning the monthly payments will stay the same throughout repayment.
+Most car loans are fixed-rate loans, meaning the monthly payments will stay the same throughout repayment.

 Step Two: Know the Amortized Payment Formula